Michaelgwei86/kubernetes/Kubernetes/README.md

 ## DNS RESOLUTION IN K8S:

-- k8s objects within a cluster can refer to each other by calling the ip addresses of the objects within thesame namespace.
+- k8s objects within a cluster can refer to each other by calling the ip addresses of the objects within the same namespace.
-  If an object is to communicate with another object on the dev namespace, the the name of the object withh be appended by
+  If an object is to communicate with another object on the dev namespace, the name of the object will be appended by
   the name of the NameSpace.
   curl http://websetvice.dev # the last name of the service is the name of the namespace
 - for each namespace, the dns sercer creates a subdomain for the cluster call dev.